Henry Overholser Mansion405 NW 15th Street

 Reservations are requested for parties of ten or more.

 |Group Rate (25+)||$5/person|

 Use of drones over Oklahoma Historical Society property is not permitted without written approval of the facility director.

 Henry Overholser Mansion

 Completed in 1903 for one of Oklahoma City’s truly remarkable figures, the Overholser Mansion is a glimpse back in time to the life one of the men responsible for the thriving city we know today.
 The home showcases original furnishings, stained glass, and ornate canvas painted walls.
 Preserved to honor the “spirit of the 1889ers,” the Overholser Mansion is an opportunity to discover this remarkable family at an extraordinary time in Oklahoma City’s history.

 In 1901 Henry Overholser purchased land north of Oklahoma City for the purpose of building a home.
 W. S. Matthews, an architect trained at London’s Kensington Academy, supervised the construction and furnishing of the three-story, French chateau-style house.
 Decorative arts included Brussels lace curtains, English carpets, and French stained-glass windows.
 The furniture reflected the high style of the period.
 The mansion has been a focal point of Oklahoma City society since it was opened with a gala reception in 1904.
 It was often used to entertain prominent cultural figures such as opera singers Ernestine Schumann-Heink and Amelita Gala-Curci.

-Visit the Encyclopedia of Oklahoma History & Culture to find out more about Henry Overholser.
+Visit The Encyclopedia of Oklahoma History and Culture to find out more about Henry Overholser.